Skip to content

 What Compensation Can You Recover After a Drowning Accident?

-In the wake of a drowning accident, the financial, emotional, and physical fallout can be overwhelming.
-However, Florida law provides avenues for those affected to seek redress and financial recovery.
-An experienced Miami drowning accident lawyer can guide you through this process, ensuring that you make informed decisions to secure the compensation necessary for rebuilding and finding closure.
-Here are several key types of compensation you may be entitled to pursue:
+After a drowning accident, the financial, emotional, and physical toll can be severe.
+Florida law provides avenues for those affected to seek financial recovery.
+An experienced Miami drowning accident lawyer can guide you through the legal process so you can make informed decisions about pursuing compensation.

-• Wrongful Death Damages: In the unfortunate event of a fatal drowning, surviving family members might pursue a wrongful death claim to recover damages.
-This can include funeral and burial expenses, loss of companionship, and the financial support that the deceased would have provided.
+If a drowning is fatal, surviving family members may pursue a wrongful death claim to recover funeral costs, burial costs, loss of companionship, and the financial support that the deceased would have provided.
+See who can sue for wrongful death in Florida.

 Drowning Accidents and Wrongful Death Claims

 If you lost a loved one in a drowning accident, you may be able to pursue a wrongful death claim against the responsible parties.
-In Florida, surviving family members typically have two years from the date of death to file a wrongful death action.
+Under Florida’s Wrongful Death Act (§768.21), surviving family members, through a personal representative of the deceased’s estate, typically have two years from the date of death to file a wrongful death lawsuit.

-To bring a wrongful death claim, you must establish:
+To bring a wrongful death claim, you must establish the following four elements:

-• Duty of care: The responsible party owed your loved one a duty to act reasonably and maintain a safe environment.
+1. Duty of care: The responsible party (the defendant) owed your loved one a legal duty to act reasonably and maintain a safe environment.

-• Damages: You suffered financial and other losses due to the death.
+4. Damages: You suffered financial and other losses, including medical expenses, funeral costs, burial costs, and lost wages, due to the death.

 Negligence Must Be Proven in a Drowning Accident Lawsuit

-Proving negligence is essential and often hinges on the most challenging elements—duty, breach, and causation.
-An experienced Miami wrongful death and drowning accident attorney can investigate the incident, preserve and analyze evidence, retain qualified experts (e.g., aquatic safety, human factors, medicine), and build a compelling case for accountability and compensation.
+Proving negligence is the foundation of any drowning accident case.
+The most challenging elements to establish are duty, breach, and causation.
+An experienced Miami wrongful death and drowning accident attorney can investigate the incident, preserve and analyze evidence, retain qualified experts in areas like aquatic safety and medicine, and build a case for accountability and compensation.

 Who May Be Held Liable for Drowning Accidents?